FIPS 140-2 validated cryptography is required for organizations operating in regulated environments:

 SQLCipher Enterprise Edition offers optional support for FIPS 140-2 validated encryption, available upon request.
-FIPS 140-2 compliance is a somewhat complex and nuanced topic; in this article we provide some additional background and clarification.
+FIPS 140-2 compliance is a somewhat complex and nuanced topic; this page provides additional background and clarification.

 FIPS 140-2 is the U.S. government standard ensuring cryptographic modules meet stringent security levels for data encryption.
 Our validation was granted by the Cryptographic Module Validation Program (CMVP), operated jointly by the United States National Institute of Standards and Technology (NIST) and the Canadian Centre for Cyber Security (CCCS) under certificates: